dcseal/finess/README.md

 routines from an application directory.
 Local options, such as grid labels, axis options etc. are supplied by a single script defined by each application.

+## Compiling all applications in a single directory

+The script $FINESS/python/finess/util.py has been supplied in an effort to test that all applications in a given directory can compile after making edits to the code.
+For example, after editing something in the library for a particular application, this script can be used to at least test that everythign compiles.

+To check that all the 2D advection routines compile, run the following from an iPython session:

+    $ from finess.util import check_all_apps_in_a_dir_compile
+    $ check_all_apps_in_a_dir_compile("$FINESS/apps/1d")

+Note that you need to make sure that the PYTHONPATH includes $FINESS/python/ in order for this command to work.
+See $FINESS/util/setenv.py to see how to do this for your system.